You are currently viewing Drupchhu or Holy Spring Waters in Bhutan: Beliefs and Benefits

 Ethnopharmacological Benefits of Holy Spring Water or Drupchhu

-The common ethnopharmacological uses of Drupchhu or holy springs are for cleansing sins and blasphemies.
+The common ethnopharmacological uses of Drubchhu or holy springs are for cleansing sins and blasphemies.
 Holy water is known for its purging and healing properties.
 Though all the sacred spring waters are generally used for cleansing, a few are believed to have healing benefits too.

 For instance, Dobdrek Drupchhu is used to heal stomach inflammation, headaches, wounds, tumors, warts, and blood pressure.
 It is also used as tonic water.
-Likewise, Kurje Drupchhu is believed to treat eye disorders, wounds, and mental disorders.
+Likewise, Kurje Drubchhu is believed to treat eye disorders, wounds, and mental disorders.

 Also Read: Kurjey Drupchhu, the Holy Water that Cures all Diseases